MonishaJ10/interactive/README.md

+String query = String.format(
+  "SELECT %s AS label, COUNT(*) AS value FROM holdings_data WHERE model = ?
+GROUP BY %s", groupBy, groupBy
+);
+return jdbcTemplate.queryForList(query, model); // model here is used as a filter value

 import { Component, Input, OnChanges, SimpleChanges } from '@angular/core';
 import { Dashboardd } from '../dashboard.model';
 import { DashboardService } from '../dashboard.service';